just-the-docs/just-the-docs/peopleops/MAKING_DECISIONS.md

 [More on this distinction](https://www.businessinsider.com/jeff-bezos-on-type-1-and-type-2-decisions-2016-4)

-  - irreversible (also called **Type 1** by Jeff Bezos) or difficult to reverse decisions.
+  - **irreversible** (also called *Type 1* by Jeff Bezos) or difficult to reverse decisions.
 Requires committing an investment.
 These are more rare and great care must be taken.
 Hiring someone is a type one decision as it's expensive to onboard someone.
 These decisions should be escalated if you come across them.
-  - reversible (also called Type 2 by Jeff) decisons.
+  - **reversible** (also called *Type 2* by Jeff) decisons.
 Typical everyday decisions can easily be backed out.
 When in doubt, just guess and move forward.

-For example, from a recent discussion, updating the logo on our website is technically type 2.
+  *For example*: updating the logo on our website is technically type 2.
 Even though it could be very annoying on other fronts and make us confused about process if not considered carefully, it's actually easy to change back.

   Updating the logo on physical stuff is Type 1, assuming we can't cheaply return stuff we order.
-So our discussion in the meeting today about the logo made perfect sense.
-Valentina was experimenting with Type 2 (reversible) logo decisions until we hit on a Type 1 (irreversible) effect which Julie correctly raised, the need to deploy the logo widely and on physical items.
+This highlights that we can't necessarily set broad categorical rules around decisionmaking, as even the same exact topic (changing a logo) can have different sorts of impact based on the context (physical printed goods).

 **A rule of thumb is, does it cost hundreds of dollars to change the decision back (in people's time, etc)?**